 Silvio Fanzon

-I am a Lecturer in Applied Mathematics in the Department of Mathematics at the University of Hull in the United Kingdom
+I am a Lecturer in Applied Mathematics at the University of Hull, UK, with research and teaching responsibilities.

-My research is at the interface of Inverse Problems, Optimization, Statistics, PDEs and Variational Methods.
-I am interested in applications to Mathematical Imaging, Materials Science, Statistical Models for Sports and Machine Learning
+My research lies at the interface of Statistics, Optimization, PDEs, and Variational Methods.
+I am interested in both the theoretical foundations of these areas and their applications to Mathematical Imaging, Materials Science, Sports Analytics, and Machine Learning.
+Learn more in Publications.

 News